NikolaiVChr/Autinn/README.md

 As you increase samplerate, you might have to increase block size also to make it not produce noise.

-## Oxcart Oscillator
+## Oxcart

-It has a frequency knob and a CV in.
+Oscillator with a frequency knob and a CV in.
 Very simple.

 Approx. +-5V output.

+## Dirt

+Just a very simple high-pass filter.

+## Flopper

+Takes the top part of the wave from input 1, and the lower part from input 2 to output 1.

+Does the opposite for output 2.
+The knob and CV determines which level determines where to switch from top to bottom.

+Not anti-aliased, so sometimes good idea to follow it with a low-pass.

 ## Goals

 Low CPU usage.

-It will never sound exactly like the real analog transistor ladder filter.
+Retri will never sound exactly like the real analog transistor ladder filter.
 But should sound nice and unique.

 The graphics are placeholders as I am focusing on the sound for the time being.